Ataing1/arize-take-home/README.md

 During the implementation of this project, I experienced several key insights:

 1. Model Selection:
-    - Initially used OpenAI GPT-4, which proved too capable as it answered questions with or without the retrieved context
+    - Initially used OpenAI GPT-4o-mini, which proved too capable as it answered questions with or without the retrieved context.
+It was also bad because it didn't adhere to the prompt which asked it to strictly use the content gathered from the retrieval step.
-    - Tested GPT-4 Mini, which failed to adhere to the prompt requiring answers based solely on retrieved context
+    - moved on to Claude, which strictly adhered to the context and highlighted issues in the RAG system
-    - Finally settled on Claude, which strictly adhered to the context and highlighted issues in the RAG system
+    - improving the types of questions asked gave claude high prompt adherence and also showed the accuracy of the data retrieval

 2. Data Collection:
     - The document collection process worked well